-Cheap flights to Izmir
+Cheap one-way & return flights to Izmir from London

 As far as airfares are concerned, we see a mixed to easy trend during the first half of the low-season (November to mid-December).
 Prices climb as the Christmas Season sets in but flat line again once festivities come to rest, that is, by the second week of January.
 The digits stay on a steady course till mid-February, prompting several airlines to bring forward low-cost deals and affordable packages.
 It is too soon to say that such or such a deal may come or not.
 Your best bet is to stay in touch with your TravelHouseUK travel agent and let us monitor the situation as it develops.